What You Need to Know Now

 Social distancing has become the norm, and we will continue to adhere to now-commonplace practices for distancing.
 Floor decals are in place to help denote spacing in some public areas.
 Signage has been placed around campus with reminders for social distancing and hygiene.

 An important new safety protocol for our campus is managing the flow of pedestrian traffic into, through, and out of campus buildings.
 The Building Configurations Subcommittee of the PFW Prepared Committee has carefully reviewed all building plans in order to designate all building doors as either entrances or exits.
 They have also implemented revised pedestrian flows through hallways and stairwells, marking some as one-way and dividing others down the middle.
 Exit doors will remain locked from the outside.
 The goal of these efforts is to reduce congestion in buildings in order to facilitate (to the greatest extent reasonably possible) social distancing as students, staff, and faculty move throughout the campus.
 Many handicapped accessible doors have been marked as entrances or exits for general use, but remain fully operational for use by members of the campus community who need them.

 Business meetings and gatherings on campus will be limited to 25 people or fewer, with adherence to appropriate social distancing and health and safety protocols.
-Virtual meetings are strongly encouraged through December 31.
+Virtual meetings are strongly encouraged through the end of spring semester.

 There will be limitations on usage of lounges, lobbies, dining areas, and recreational facilities in all buildings.
 This will be accomplished by removing or reconfiguring furniture, adjusting hours of operation, and restricting or limiting use where appropriate.

 Campus dining venues remain open, with only grab-and-go options planned for the spring semester.
 For more information, visit the Dining Services website.